 Like many bigger cities in the US, you may need to work a little bit harder in Seattle to make friends.
 However, things are changing and Seattle over the past few years is becoming more friendly and more outgoing, probably due to the big influx of lots of young people both from all over the US and all over the world to the booming hi-tech sector.
 Celebrate Diversity as the bumper sticker says!

-Seattle's stunning and unique setting lends itself to some great local parks where you can escape the hustle and bustle of the city.
+There are some great parks to explore in Seattle where you can escape the hustle and bustle of the city.
 Exhale!

-Discovery Park in Magnolia is Seattle's biggest park and hugs the Puget Sound with pebble beaches and driftwood, a lighthouse, a big open grassy area to fly your kite, and miles of trails (some steep, some flat) to get your heart pumping.
-There are big views of the Puget Sound and the Olympic Mountains.
+Discovery Park in Magnolia is Seattle's biggest park and hugs the Sound with pebble beaches and driftwood, a lighthouse, a big open grassy area to fly your kite, and miles of trails (some steep, some flat) to get your heart pumping.
+There are big views of the water and the Olympic Mountains.

 Golden Gardens in Ballard is another park on the waters of the Puget Sound with a relaxing beach, lots of fire pits and BBQ pits, volleyball nets, a big play area for kids, ponds with ducks, turtles, and misbehaving beavers and of course more Olympic Mountains views and spectacular sunsets.
 Keep strolling to the south and you'll hit Shilshole Marina with boats of all persuasions including plenty of people who live on their boats.
 Grab yourself an ice cream at Little Coney Island.